LIT-Protocol/docs/docs/intro/what-is-lit-protocol.md

 Examples: [Emblem Vault](https://circuitsofvalue.com/), [CollabLand](https://collab.land/), [Genius](https://www.tradegenius.com/), [Tria](https://tria.so/), [Eco](https://eco.com/).

 **Private Data**: The Lit network can be used to implement encryption and access control for any use case that demands privacy.
 Builders can use [access control conditions] to manage access rights for relevant stakeholders according to the policies you set.
+Think things like private data marketplaces, secure data sharing, sealed-bid auctions, locked NFTs with private content, and more.

 Examples: [Verify (Fox Corp)](https://www.verifymedia.com/), [Streamr](https://streamr.network/), [Cheqd](https://cheqd.io/), [Index](https://index.network/).